mbaah80/mbaah80/README.md

 ### Hello,

-I'm Michael Yeboah, a dedicated Software Engineer from Ghana with over four years of experience in the industry.
+A dedicated Software Engineer with over four years of experience in the industry.
 My expertise lies in developing robust, future-ready solutions using technologies like Node.js, React, and Vue.

 🚀 **Proficiency in Vue and React:**
 I specialize in building dynamic and responsive user interfaces using Vue and React.
 My focus is on creating intuitive and engaging experiences that meet both user needs and business goals.